 Pet Food Math Cheat Sheet

-Or are you feeding a diet high in fat and carbohydrates?
+Are you feeding a diet high in carbohydrates?

 Steve Brown pet food formulator states the gold standard for the food calories breakdown would be:

 Note that the percentage of calories is not the same as the "guaranteed analysis" %.
 To determine the percentage of calories we have created the Pet Food Math Cheat Sheet which you can use to analyze and compare any type of pet food.
 Dry kibble, canned food, baked kibble, freeze-dried, raw, etc.